SahilGothoskar/Sales/Assignment_3/Readme.md

 # SQL query to insert data into the
 # tweets table
-insert_records = "INSERT INTO walmart (RegionType, RegionName,	City,	State,	Metro,	SizeRank,	MarketHealthIndex,	SellForGain,	ZHVI,	MoM,	YoY,	ForecastYoYPctChange, NegativeEquity, Delinquency,	DaysOnMarket) VALUES( ?, ?, ?, ?, ?, ?, ?, ?, ?, ?, ?, ?, ?, ?, ?)"
+insert_records = "INSERT INTO walmart (RegionType, RegionName,	City,	State,	Metro,	SizeRank,	MarketHealthIndex,	SellForGain) VALUES( ?, ?, ?, ?, ?, ?, ?, ?)"

 # Importing the contents of the file
 # into our tweets table